provenance data is not flushed to HSQL database before Kepler quit.

 4) Check 'workflow_exec' table: the record the execution might not be written in the database or the execution status might be always 'running'.

 It should work for both GUI mode or non-GUI mode.
 Not sure whether it works for other databases, such as Oracle and mySQL.

 #1 Updated by Derik Barseghian over 8 years ago

 I'm a little surprised you're seeing this with write_delay at 100ms.
 Have you tried 0 to see if it's truly the problem?
 I set write_delay to 100ms at r20931 (see bug#4325) to avoid a similar problem, and that was fast enough.
 Lowering it is probably fine, but keep an eye out for performance issues - e.g. does workflow execution speed slow down as it waits for writes to provenance?

-#2 Updated by jianwu jianwu about 8 years ago
+#2 Updated by jianwu jianwu over 8 years ago

 I discussed this issue with Dan.
 He confirmed the bug.
 My test is done in non-GUI mode, so Kepler exit right after workflow execution is done.

 I know set write delay to be 0 will slow down workflow execution, maybe quite a lot.
 So a better way is to keep some write delay and flush data before Kepler exit.